Causes of eczema

 Eczema might flare up:

-- after contact with irritating chemicals like soaps or bubble baths, or irritating fabrics like woollen underlays or polyester garments
+- after contact with irritating chemicals like soaps or bubble baths, or irritating fabrics like wool and polyester

 - after viral or bacterial infections

-- after exposure to substances like dust mite or animal fur
+- after exposure to substances like dust mites or animal fur

 - after exposure to foods that your child is allergic to